atk4/data/docs/model.md

 });
 ```

-Now if you attempt to save object, you will receive :php:class:`ValidationException`:
+Now if you attempt to save object, you will receive {php:class}`ValidationException`:

 ```
 $model->set('name', 'Swift');